uwaft/cav_workshop_source/README.md

 `git clone git@github.com:uwaft/cav_workshop_source.git`
 2. Create a new branch:
 `git checkout -b \<name\>_workshop`
-3. Costomize the code with
+3. Customize the code with
 your own road scenario, car configuration and any other changes you want to make!
 4. Push your changes:
 `git push origin \<name\>_workshop`